 Run to win your mind back from all the things vying for it.
 There’s nothing more liberating than taking your life into your own hands, confronting the elements, and finding out what you’re made of.
 Run because you’re proud of who you are and want to be.
 Run because it will make you a better person.
 You’ll get stronger, smarter, faster, and more capable around others.
 Then use those abilities to help others and yourself.
 Run because you can do anything you set your mind to do with the right attitude & perseverance!

 Running makes me feel free.

 Running is the only time I can forget my problems and focus on the present.
 I’m not going to let that go.
 Running helps me clear my head and focus on what’s important.
 I need something in my life, and I’m grateful for it.
 Thank you, running, for helping me feel free.

 So why are you running?

-The answer may be different for each person, but the fundamental motivation is the drive to survive.
-This motivation can help us overcome any challenges we face in our everyday lives.
+The answer may differ for each person, but the fundamental motivation is the drive to survive.
+This motivation can help us overcome any challenges we face daily.
 So go out and run—you never know what you might achieve!

 FAQs about “Why are you running?”

 Why should I start running?